TannerBenbrook11/CS4273GroupN/README.md

 ### Create a virtual environment

 Before you get started, it is standard practice to create a virtual environment for each project you are working on.
-To do that, run the following commands
+To do that, run the following command while in the root directory of the project
 ```bash
 # Create a virtual environment in the .venv directory
 python3 -m venv .venv
 ```

 Then activate your virtual environment.
 This will depend on your operating system, but the following two should work for Windows and Linux respectively
 ```bash
 # Windows
 ./.venv/Scripts/activate.bat